MDSD-Tools/EclipseAddon-CDODebugUtils/README.md

 4. Open `de.cooperateproject.repository.product/CooperateCDOServer.product` and click on the Launch button.

-A warning will be printed to the console, similar to `"!MESSAGE CDO server configuration not found: /Applications/Eclipse.app/Contents/MacOS/configuration/cdo-server.xml"`.
+A warning will be printed to the console, similar to `!MESSAGE CDO server configuration not found: /Applications/Eclipse.app/Contents/MacOS/configuration/cdo-server.xml`.

 Copy `REPOSITORY_PATH/test_projects/cdoserver/org.eclipse.emf.cdo.server.product/config/cdo-server.xml` to the path printed in the warning.